 As the influence of deep learning permeates beyond typical natural language processing or computer vision tasks, it is clear that rationalizable models that adhere to the fundamental laws of nature are a need of the hour.
 Instilling centuries of accumulated wisdom, in the form of mathematically expressible scientific knowledge, into otherwise naive statistical models is crucial.
 Research efforts in the past few years have demonstrated that PINNs are a promising approach to that end.

 However, like any new technique, PINNs inevitably call for new technical innovations.
-Many of the approaches commonly used in training standard data-driven neural nets need to be re-evaluated, such as the method of network initialization and the choice of activation functions.
-The use of gradient-based optimization alone, which includes the hugely successful family of SGD algorithms, is especially worthy of reconsideration in the light of analyses summarized in this review.
-Identified challenges pertaining to local minima traps and vanishing gradients of physics-informed learning objectives highlight how these can prove deleterious for PINNs.
-These obstacles to conventional gradient-based optimization serve to outline ways in which gradient-free algorithms of computational intelligence may be uniquely advantageous as substitutes to or in synergy with SGD.
+Many of the approaches commonly used in training standard data-driven neural networks need to be re-evaluated, such as the method of network initialization and the choice of activation functions.
+The use of purely gradient-based optimization, which includes the hugely successful family of SGD algorithms, is especially worthy of reconsideration in the light of analyses summarized in this work.
+Identified challenges pertaining to local minima traps, fixed point traps, and vanishing gradients of physics-informed learning objectives highlight how these can prove deleterious for PINNs.
+These obstacles to conventional gradient-based optimization serve to outline ways in which gradient-free algorithms of computational intelligence may be uniquely advantageous as substitutes for or in synergy with SGD.